pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/gitlab-app.md

 {{% notes type="warning" %}}
 If you have [Merged Results Pipeline](https://docs.gitlab.com/ee/ci/pipelines/pipelines_for_merged_results.html) enabled for your project you must disable it.
-For more information, see https://gitlab.com/gitlab-org/gitlab/-/issues/350086.
+For more information, see the [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/350086) on GitLab.
 {{% /notes %}}

 ## Configuring the GitLab Webhook